 The PBL agreement signed in 2017 focuses on improving engine performance and efficiency among other areas of interest.
 This upgrade was part of ongoing talks and focused mainly on utilising the latest technology to improve the performance of one of the six Wärtsilä 9L46 engines.

 The Wärtsilä 46 performance upgrade included the installation of a new compressor wheel and a camshaft replacement to allow for Miller inlet timing.
-These new features increased efficiency over a wide range of engine operations, which was particularly noticeable in the reduction of thermal load, an improved turbocharger speed margin and significant fuel savings.
+These new features increased efficiency over a wide range of engine operations, which was particularly noticeable in the reduction of thermal load, and improved turbocharger speed margin, and significant fuel savings.

 A marine performance upgrade package comes with many improvements and benefits.
 Perhaps the most important issue is the increased efficiency, which results in reduced fuel costs.
 There is also a higher operational flexibility thanks to the improved turbocharger speed margin; and the reduced exhaust gas temperatures lower the thermal load, which leads to reduced maintenance costs.
 Moreover, everything is compliant with IMO regulations.

 Besides the lower specific fuel oil consumption (SFOC) across the whole load range, Mr. Daniele Carbonera also highlights the importance of the PBL agreement.
 “The PBL provides mutual benefits for both Carnival and Wärtsilä through joint development work.
 Instead of just buying a new product, we now also get it installed and finetuned by Wärtsilä for optimal performance.”